What is MPF and why do you need it?

 How do you ensure that you live comfortably after retirement?

-If you’re resident in Hong Kong, the MPF is the answer to these questions.
+If you're a resident of Hong Kong, the MPF is the answer to these questions.

 Keep reading to find out all you need to know about the MPF.

-The MPF, or Monetary Provident Fund, is a mandatory retirement savings scheme introduced by the Hong Kong government on December 1, 2000.
+The Mandatory Provident Fund MPF is a mandatory retirement savings scheme introduced by the Hong Kong government on December 1, 2000.

-The MPF is a privately managed fund for employees and self-employed persons in Hong Kong which enables them to accrue financial benefits for the future.
+The MPF is a privately managed fund for Hong Kong employees and self-employed persons that enables them to accrue future financial benefits.

 With this scheme, you get to save some of your income while working.